torvalamo/argtype.js/README.md

 ## Help

-Note that it is done this way (using with) because it is also intended for browsers, and not all browsers support tampering with the arguments object passed through to another function (and nor should they).
+Note that it is done this way (using with) because it was originally intended for browsers only, and not all browsers support tampering with the arguments object passed through to another function (and nor should they).

 If anyone thinks they have a more efficient way to do checking like this (or just a really effective node-specific way) even if it means a completely